TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 #### Tranquiline Halls
 For more on the Vorin concept of the Tranquiline Halls, see [[Tranquiline Halls\|Tranquiline Halls]].
 A paradisiacal realm close to the Almighty, and the original homeland of humanity before their were cast out of it during the Expulsion.
 It is believed to be where virtuous humans return to after death, in order to assist in the efforts to expel the Voidbringers from the Tranquiline Halls and cast them back down to Damnation.
 Those that live a virtuous life but don't reach their potential in their Calling are brought to the Halls, but left in a long and dreamless sleep until the War for Heaven is won.
+Life in the Tranquline Halls, before the Expulsion, is thought to be without conflict.
 The Tranquiline Halls are often conflated with the [[Spiritual Realm\|Spiritual Realm]], and it is considered a realm of pure truth.

 #### Roshar
 For more on Roshar, see [[Roshar\|Roshar]].
 For more on the Physical Realm, see [[Physical Realm\|Physical Realm]].
 The material world, made up of the world under mankind's feet and the skies above.
 This is the world that mankind is born into and lives their life within, with Vorins attempting to live a virtuous life in order to be granted paradise and salvation in the Tranquiline Halls when judged by the Almighty after their death.
+Life on Roshar is taught to be one of conflict.
 It correlates with the [[Physical Realm\|Physical Realm]].
 Roshar, and all of the plants and animals upon it, are seen as creations of the Almighty.
-The nature of Roshar is modeled and described through the Ten Essences.
+The nature of Roshar is modeled and described through the Ten Essences and Ten Surges.
 It is possible that they see the Cognitive Realm as another aspect of Roshar.
 They see it as more fluid than the Spiritual Realm, and believe that it can be visited.

 #### Damnation